 You can also print the Gospel Journey Steps.They use the word Gospel in an acrostic to help youth (and others) remember the Gospel message to share in easy steps.
 The Gospel Journey takes you through the Bible as the Good News unfolds from Genesis to Revelation.

-Five Lessons on Evangelism
+These Five Lessons on Evangelism are great tools and offered free by

 It's also important to teach teens how to study the Bible for themselves.
 Grahame Knox has provided several creative Bible study methods for youth leaders to use to teach teens how to enjoy studying God's Word through a variety of techniques.